Hereditary nonpolyposis colorectal cancer: Genetics

 People with MSH6 mutations are more likely to be Amsterdam criteria II-negative.
 The presentation with MSH6 is slightly different from with MLH1 and MSH2, and the term "MSH6 syndrome" has been used to describe this condition.
 In one study, the Bethesda guidelines were more sensitive than the Amsterdam Criteria in detecting it.

 Up to 39% of families with mutations in a Lynch syndrome gene do not meet the Amsterdam criteria.
 Therefore, families found to have a deleterious mutation in a Lynch syndrome gene should be considered to have Lynch syndrome regardless of the extent of the family history.
 This also means that the Amsterdam criteria fail to identify many people who are at risk for Lynch syndrome.
-Improving the criteria for screening is an active area of research, as detailed in the Screening Strategies section of this article.
+Improving screening criteria is an active area of research, as detailed in the Screening Strategies section of this article.

 Most people with Lynch syndrome inherit the condition from a parent.
 However, due to incomplete penetrance, variable age of cancer diagnosis, cancer risk reduction, or early death, not all people with a Lynch syndrome gene mutation have a parent who had cancer.
-Some people develop HNPCC de-novo in a new generation, without inheriting the gene.
+Some people develop HNPCC de novo in a new generation, without inheriting the gene.
 These people are often only identified after developing early-life colon cancer.
 Parents with HNPCC have a 50% chance of passing the genetic mutation on to each child.
-It is also important to note, that deleterious mutation in one of MMR genes alone is not sufficient to cause cancer, but that rather further mutations in other tumour suppressor genes need to occur.
+It is also important to note that a deleterious mutation in one of the MMR genes alone is not sufficient to cause cancer.
+Rather, further mutations in other tumour suppressor genes must occur.

 Diagnosis

+The diagnosis of HNPCC, which encompasses Lynch syndrome and other subtypes, is clinical.
+HNPCC is automatically diagnosable in any case where: